monkey-projects/monkeyci/README.md

 or maybe [Artemis](https://activemq.apache.org/components/artemis/)).

 ### How do I get set up? ###

+The code consists of several modules.  `lib` contains the library included in the scripts, and `app` contains the code for the application itself.

 * Install [Clojure tools](https://clojure.org/guides/deps_and_cli)
 * Running tests once: `clojure -M:test`